chvlyl/chvlyl.github.io/cv/index.md

 ---

 ## Education
-* 2011-now, PhD student in Genomics and Computational Biology, University of Pennsylvania
+* 2011-2016, PhD in Bioinformatics, University of Pennsylvania
 	- Thesis: Statistical methods for microbiome data analysis
 * 2009-2011, M.Phil in Bioinformatics, The Chinese University of Hong Kong
 	- Thesis: Development of bioinformatics algorithms for trisomy 13 and 18 detection by next generation sequencing of maternal plasma DNA